Mr NST (Nathan) Motjuwadi

 He has also built up extensive experience on how to practically implement the vision and strategy of institutions through his work at congregational and synodical level in the church and in philanthropy.

-When Hannes is not advising Bergzicht Training on how best to improve and expand on its fundraising and support initiatives, he enjoys reading a good book and taking walks to keep fit.
+When Hannes is not advising Bergzicht Training and Development on how best to improve and expand on its fundraising and support initiatives, he enjoys reading a good book and taking walks to keep fit.